Local Eats | Forklift Restaurant is a new local restaurant that is making waves for their updated Southern classics using fresh, local ingredients.

 The cheese plate comes with homemade pickles.
 The bruschetta is delish.
 Odd numbers make a better presentation but when sharing, it makes for a fight for the last one.

 I enjoyed the ‘Cluck and Waffles’, it’s a great spin on chicken and waffles made with sweet potatoes.
-The chicken tenders had a nice crispy crust and were cooked to perfection.
-The chicken is first smoked then fried which gave them a great flavor.
+They cook the chicken tenders crispy and crusty.
+First, they smoke then fry the chicken.
 I did find them a little underseasoned for my liking, but I do like overly spicy, seasoned food.

 The Forklift restaurant meatloaf is definitely not your Moma’s meatloaf.
-It’s served on a large flat biscuit smothered with tomato gravy and onions.
-It’s comfort food taken up a notch.
+As well, Forklift serves it on a large flat biscuit and smothers it with tomato gravy and onions.